 Most of the bomb-produced radionuclides decay rapidly.
 Even so, beyond the blast radius of the exploding weapons there would be areas (“hot spots”) the survivors could not enter.
 Why?
 Because of radioactive contamination from long-lived radioactive isotopes like strontium-90 or cesium-137, which can be concentrated through the food chain and incorporated into the body.
 The damage caused would be internal, with the injurious effects appearing over many years.
 For the survivors of a nuclear war, this lingering radiation hazard could represent a grave threat for as long as 1 to 5 years after the attack.

 It is not my intent to get into all sorts of probable follow-on effects from a nuclear detonation.
-Rather, I’m simply pointing out the concept of a good gas mask that may help in a temporary way.
+Rather, I’m simply pointing out the concept of a good, and possibly a best gas mask for nuclear fallout that may help in a temporary way.
 Perhaps while getting away.
 Or being within a fallout region that’s outside the red zone.

 Tip: A beard, facial hair.
 It’s a problem.
 Any face mask will not seal properly.
 You will be exposed.